-We are so excited about Camp Curtis Lake 2020!
-Our staff has planned some great activities that include sports, arts & crafts, performing arts, outdoor living skills, team building, and Bible time!
+We are so excited about Camp Curtis Lake 2021!
+Our staff has planned some great activities that include sports, arts & crafts, performing arts, outdoor living skills, team building, STEM and Bible time!
 We are confident that your child will learn new skills in a healthy and safe environment, meet new friends, learn to think critically and problem-solve, and build long-lasting relationships with other children and staff.

 Here at camp, we offer five different activities every day, tailored appropriately to age, that teach a variety of skills.
 Those activity areas are:

 ● Sports: Children will have the opportunity to play games they love as well as learn new ones

 ● Arts & crafts: We want to help children express themselves creatively, as well as be introduced to proper and safe use of new tools

 ● Team-building: Children will have the opportunity to perform challenging tasks with peers

 ● Performing arts: An opportunity to explore and express new talents, such as singing, dancing, writing and performing skits, making musical instruments and writing poetry

 ● Outdoor living skills: Exploring nature in a safe environment and learning skills such as building forts and cooking food over a fire